St Joseph's Convent School, Karachi: History

 In 1863 a new group of Sisters arrived.
-In 1869 an upper storey was added to the Convent, providing accommodation for the boarders and from January 1871 the institution was known as St Joseph's Covent.
+In 1869 an upper storey was added to the Convent, providing accommodation for the boarders and from January 1871 the institution was known as St Joseph's Convent.
 After many years in 1951 the college was built.
 After the new St Patrick's Church was built, the Convent acquired the use of the old Church, which was rebuilt into the present fine Hall, with a built-in stage.
 1901 saw the building of the present Convent Chapel with the classrooms below.
 The roof of this was torn off six months later in a violent cyclone that swept over Karachi.

 In 1911, St Patrick's and St Joseph's held their golden jubilee with a combined P.T. display and the performance of a play, William Tell, in the G.P.
 Hall.
 That year five pupils, Ethel Raymond, Annie Rodrigues, Eugene Nunes, Mary Lastellino and Mary D'Souza, appeared for their Matriculation Examination, and all passed.
 Ethel Raymond passed 2nd in Sindh and won a scholarship.

 In 1958 the swimming pool was closed and transformed into the Lourdes House, and in 1965 a part of the garden saw the raising of the present Primary Block.
 With the creation of Pakistan a new challenge was thrown to the Sisters.
 The people who migrated to Pakistan were looking for schools for their children and the Sisters responded generously, stretching their capacity to the limit.
 Today the school has more than 2000 pupils on its rolls.